bben6087/android-group-project/README.md

 # Describe the problem/issue your app is going to address.

-Getting a study group together with your classmates
+Getting a study group together with your classmates that share classes with you